utsavanand2/docs/docs/pricing/README.md

 * A tunnel for your Raspberry Pi cluster, or homelab
 * To access your home automation services and IoT devices
 * Exposing your blog, personal sites, APIs and services which do not facilitate or advertise a commercial service
+* Sharing work with a client - sole-proprietors and freelancers

+Commercial exception for sole-proprietors and freelancers: you may use inlets PRO to share work with clients for demonstration purposes.

 Not covered:

-* Sharing work with a client
 * Integrating a product with a third-party or API
 * As part of a store, or e-commerce solution
 * Integrated into a product